hunibunny/ShaderView/README.md

 - `vertexShaderName`: Optional String.
 Name of the vertex shader.
 Defaults to a standard shader if not provided.
 - `fallbackView`: Optional View.
 A view displayed in case of an error.
 Defaults to `FallbackView()` if not provided.
 - `placeholderView`: Optional View.
 A view displayed while shaders are loading.
 Defaults to `PlaceholderView()` if not provided.
-- `shaderInput`: Optional ShaderInputProtocol.
+- `shaderInput`: Optional ShaderInputable.
 The input for the shader.
 Defaults to a new instance of `ShaderInput()` if not provided.
 ### Metal code integration
 When using only one of the default shaders (defaultFragmentShader or defaultVertexShader) it is crucial to match output of the vertex shader to input of the fragment shader.
 Here are some default layouts which will ensure that your shaders will work with the package especially when you choose to only use one of the default shaders.
 #### Definitions of structs needed for package